robotastic/trunk-recorder/README.md

 [![Chat](http://img.shields.io/badge/gitter-USER / REPO-blue.svg)]( https://gitter.im/trunk-recorder/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) - [Google Groups](https://groups.google.com/d/forum/trunk-recorder)

-Trunk Recorder is able to record the calls on a trunked radio system.
-It uses 1 or more Software Defined Radios (SDRs) to do.
+Trunk Recorder is able to record the calls on trunked and conventional radio systems.
+It uses 1 or more Software Defined Radios (SDRs) to do this.
 The SDRs capture large swatches of RF and then use software to process what was received.
-GNURadio is used to do this processing and provides lots of convenient RF blocks that can be pieced together to do complex RF processing.
-Right now it can only record one Trunked System at a time.
+GNURadio is used to do this processing because it provides lots of convenient RF blocks that can be pieced together to allow for complex RF processing.
+Multiple radio systems can be recorded at the same time.

 Trunk Recorder currently supports the following:
  - P25 & SmartNet Trunking Systems
+ - Conventional analog systems, where each group has a dedicated RF channel
  - SDRs that use the OsmoSDR source ( HackRF, RTL - TV Dongles, BladeRF, and more)
- - Ettus USRP
+ - Ettus USRPs
- - P25 Phase 1 & Analog voice
+ - P25 Phase 1 & Analog voice channels

 I have tested things on both Unbuntu: 16.04, 14.04; OSX 10.10, OSX 10.11, 10.12.
 I have been using it with an Ettus b200, 3xRTL-SDR dongles and a HackRF Jawbreaker.